Cape Cod Hospital

 Cape Cod Hospital is a not-for-profit regional medical center located in Hyannis, Massachusetts.
 Founded in 1920, as of 2011 it is the largest hospital on Cape Cod.
 The administration is headed by CEO Michael K. Lauf.

 The hospital has 283 beds with more than 1,700 employees and 300 physicians on staff.
 It has an extensive cardiac care service in a partnership with Harvard University Medical School affiliate Brigham and Women's Hospital.
-The hospital is also affiliated with the Floating Hospital for Children at Tufts Medical Center.
+The hospital is also affiliated with the Floating Hospital for Children at Tufts Medical Center, as well the University of Massachusetts T.H.
+Chan School of Medicine.

 The emergency department is one of the busiest in Massachusetts, providing emergency services to more than 84,000 patients on an annual basis.